The History of Structured Settlements

 Recognizing that personal injury victims could also benefit from this type of settlement, the federal government passed the Periodic Payment Settlement Act (PPSA) in 1983 to promote the use of structured settlements as a means of providing long-term, tax-free financial security to people seriously injured in accidents and their families.

 The PPSA is now part of the Internal Revenue Code.

 Today, structured settlements are awarded in a variety of cases, and are common for lawsuits settled out of court.
 Most claimants get to choose between accepting periodic payments, taking a single lump-sum payout, or some combination of the two.

 However, in cases that involve minor children or persons found to be incompetent, courts typically require structured settlements in order to ensure the award money is disbursed and spent appropriately.

-Structured settlement annuities can be used to settle any kind of civil lawsuit, but they are more common for particular legal issues.
+Structured settlements can be used to settle any kind of civil lawsuit, but they are more common for particular legal issues.

 Personal Injury: This area of law covers much more than just physical accidents.
 Long-term illnesses and even emotional and reputational harm can lead to a personal injury suit.

-Case 2: 35-year-old store clerk slips and falls on snowy sidewalk outside of major department store.
+A 35-year-old store clerk slips and falls on a snowy sidewalk outside of a major department store.